qianteng/JQXXXX/README.md

 **To get started, we will demonstrate an example here to your name to `JQXXXX/kaggle/collaborators.txt`**

-1. First, download this repo to your local machine.
-You can choose to use either command-line-interface (CLI) or third-party repo management apps (such as GitHub Desktop or SourceTree).
-Here I will use CTL.
+1. Download this repo to your local machine.
+You can choose to use either command-line-interface (CLI) or third-party repo management apps (such as **GitHub Desktop** or **SourceTree**).
+Here I will use CLI.
-2. `$ git checkout -b YOUR_NAME`
+2. Use `$ git checkout -b YOUR_NAME` to create a local branch with your name
 3. add your name to the `collaborators.txt` file
 4. Now if you type `$ git status`, you will see something like `	modified:   collaborators.txt`
 5. To add this commit, do `$ git add collaborators.txt` or `$ git add .` to include all changes.